Supreme Court to hear arguments in Trump immunity case in April

 "Delay in the resolution of these charges threatens to frustrate the public interest in a speedy and fair verdict — a compelling interest in every criminal case and one that has unique national importance here, as it involves federal criminal charges against a former President for alleged criminal efforts to overturn the results of the Presidential election, including through the use of official power," Smith and his team wrote in a recent filing to the justices.

-Three judges on the federal appeals courtin Washington, D.C., unanimously sided with prosecutors earlier this month.
+Three judges on the federal appeals courtin Washington, D.C., unanimously sided with prosecutors this month.

-In their appeal to the Supreme Court, Trump's lawyers contended that, "Such hypotheticals provide fodder for histrionic media coverage, but they are a poor substitute for legal and historical analysis.
-They called the appellate court decision a "stunning breach of precedent and historical norms."
+In their appeal to the Supreme Court, Trump's lawyers contended, "Such hypotheticals provide fodder for histrionic media coverage, but they are a poor substitute for legal and historical analysis."
+They called the appellate court's decision a "stunning breach of precedent and historical norms."
 And they noted that no prior president has ever been prosecuted for his official acts.

-President Richard Nixon was named an unindicted co-conspirator in the Watergate scandal that saw many of his highest ranking aides go to prison.
+President Richard Nixon was named an unindicted co-conspirator in the Watergate scandal, which saw many of his highest-ranking aides go to prison.
 But after Nixon resigned, he was pardoned by President Gerald Ford.

 So the question of presidential immunity has never been resolved by the Supreme Court.
 In 1974, the justices ruled unanimously that Nixon, then still in office, had to comply with a subpoena for 64 White House tape recordings that were subsequently used as evidence in the prosecution of many top administration officials.
 The Nixon tapes case thus became the leading precedent suggesting that presidents do not have complete immunity for acts they commit while in office.

-The contrary precedent, cited by Trump's lawyers, is a civil case that was decided eight years later, and also involving Nixon.
-In that case the court ruled 5-to-4 that the former president could not be sued by an air force whistleblower who claimed he was fired in retaliation for his disclosures about cost overruns.
+The contrary precedent, cited by Trump's lawyers, is a civil case that was decided eight years later and that also involved Nixon.
+In that case, the court ruled 5-4 that the former president could not be sued by an Air Force whistleblower who claimed he was fired in retaliation for his disclosures about cost overruns.

 The consequences of Wednesday's Supreme Court action remain murky at best.
-A judge in New York already has ordered jury selection to begin March 25 in a separate, state case accusing Trump of recordkeeping violations for hush-money payments to adult film actress Stormy Daniels weeks before the 2016 election.
+A judge in New York already has ordered jury selection to begin March 25 in a separate state case accusing Trump of recordkeeping violations for hush money payments to adult film actress Stormy Daniels weeks before the 2016 presidential election.

-The judge in the D.C. election interference case, Tanya Chutkan, has not yet indicated when a trial there could begin.
-But in court papers, she's suggested she will give Trump's attorneys a few more months to prepare.
+The judge in the federal election interference case, Tanya Chutkan, has not yet indicated when a trial in D.C. could begin.
+But in court papers, she has suggested she will give Trump's attorneys a few more months to prepare.

 All that can be said with certainty now is that the clock is ticking.
 If Trump regains the White House, he could order his Justice Department to drop the case related to the Jan.
-6, 2021, siege on the Capitol, or even attempt to pardon himself.
+6, 2021, siege on the Capitol or could even attempt to pardon himself.

-And they've scheduled argument in another case related to the Capitol riot for April 16.
-In that case, they'll consider whether prosecutors overreached when they used an obstruction law Congress passed after financial scandals to charge hundreds of people with disrupting the electoral count.
+And they've scheduled arguments in another case related to the Capitol riot for April 16.
+In that case, they'll consider whether prosecutors overreached when they used an obstruction law that Congress passed after financial scandals to charge hundreds of people with disrupting the electoral count.

-Two of the four charges against Trump in the D.C. prosecution could be wiped away if a majority of the Supreme Court determines that Justice Department charging strategy went too far.
+Two of the four charges against Trump in the federal prosecution could be wiped away if a majority of the Supreme Court judges determine that the Justice Department's charging strategy went too far.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.